 Soft skills will not only gain you a professional advantage in the job market, but they will also help you in your social life.
 Also called interpersonal skills, these are a set of aptitudes through which you use to interact with people.
 Some examples can be verbal and non-verbal communication, negotiation, decision-making, and problem-solving.

 What is even more interesting is that these soft skills are universal.
-They work well in any industry as today’s intellectual jobs require working in teams or dealing with customers and business partners.
+They work well in any industry.
+Many of today’s jobs require working in teams or dealing with customers and business partners.
 If we continue our example with a graphic designer, we can see that such a career won’t absolve you from interactions either.
 You have to open a clear dialogue with clients or the marketing team and support your designs with solid arguments.

 Moreover, soft skills in combination with any technical knowledge that you acquire through your student years and practical experience can land you a management job.
 Such a high function requires a firm grasp of the ins and outs of the industry and create, delegate, and supervise tasks for your staff.
 Knowing how to coordinate a team effectively which comes with the soft skills will ensure you a smooth climbing on the career ladder.